 Blackberries have made large inroads into the wild west of the park since the 2006 windstorm, in the blowdown areas especially.
 Clearing them is just as 'possible' as clearing the English Ivy proved 'possible'.
 Most everyone knows and can recognize a blackberry plant by its thick vertical canes that dry up after a few years.
 You know the thorns and pick the berries for jam.
 Once the cane has reached the limit of its support it arches over.
 At this point secondary stems sprout.
 It is these that flower in June and set fruit on top of competing plants.
 Blackberries never branch in the form of normal bushes.
 In early spring you can spot blackberry plants far back from the trail by their distinctive form.
+In June you can spot the flowers far back into the woods.

 When trying to positively identify the invasive Himalayan Blackberry, look for any lobes on the side leaflets.
 If they exist it is highly probable the plant is NOT a Himalayan.
 It will either be a Salmon Berry or one of the other blackberry species shown below.
 The only time Himalayan leaflets have side lobes is when the plant is young and the leaves are a compound of three, not five leaflets.